‘It’s a beautiful thing’: Special Olympians unite at statewide soccer tournament in Owasso

 Special Olympics Oklahoma’s annual statewide Unified Soccer Tournament at Owasso Sports Park is among 175 sports competitions hosted by Special Olympics Oklahoma every year that benefits 12,100 athletes.

-Shelton added, “We just have teamwork, play offense and defense, and kicking the ball hard.”

-The athletic duo could be seen strategizing various plays during Special Olympics Oklahoma’s annual statewide Unified Soccer Tournament at Owasso Sports Park on Wednesday.

-The event, held every October, pairs hundreds of Special Olympians with Unified Partners to enjoy some friendly competition against their peers from across the state.
-A number of professional referees also volunteer their time to officiate the action.
+The event, held every October, pairs hundreds of Special Olympians in its Unified Partners program to enjoy friendly competition against their peers from across the state.
+Many professional referees also volunteer their time to officiate the action.

 This year, Hemphill and Shelton played for Sand Springs, while others like Idabel athlete Sheila Eastep and her Unified Partner, Elizabeth Goodwin, shared the turf with about 60 other teams throughout the day.